nguyenquocduongqnu/nguyenquocduongqnu.github.io/_posts/2023-01-27-Intro-Linear-Algebra-Python.md

 date: 2023-01-27 12:00:00
 ---

-<iframe src="https://github.com/sponsors/pabloinsente/card" title="Sponsor pabloinsente" height="225" width="600" style="border: 0;"></iframe>

-Linear algebra is to machine learning as flour to bakery: **every machine learning model is based in linear algebra, as every cake is based in flour**.
-It is not the only ingredient, of course.
-Machine learning models need vector calculus, probability, and optimization, as cakes need sugar, eggs, and butter.
-Applied machine learning, like bakery, is essentially about combining these mathematical ingredients in clever ways to create useful (tasty?) models.

-This document contains **introductory level linear algebra notes for applied machine learning**.
-It is meant as a reference rather than a comprehensive review.
-If you ever get confused by matrix multiplication, don't remember what was the $L_2$ norm, or the conditions for linear independence, this can serve as a quick reference.
-It also a good introduction for people that don't need a deep understanding of linear algebra, but still want to learn about the fundamentals to read about machine learning or to use pre-packaged machine learning solutions.
-Further, it is a good source for people that learned linear algebra a while ago and need a refresher.

-These notes are based in a series of (mostly) freely available textbooks, video lectures, and classes I've read, watched and taken in the past.
-If you want to obtain a deeper understanding or to find exercises for each topic, you may want to consult those sources directly.

 **Free resources**:

 - **Mathematics for Machine Learning** by Deisenroth, Faisal, and Ong.
 1st Ed.
 [Book link](https://mml-book.github.io/).